Your browser is no longer supported. Please upgrade your browser to improve your experience.

 4 September 2021

-The walk to Kiloran Bay and back had been tiring but I still had over an hour until the return ferry to Islay.
-So I jumped in the car and went on a drive around Colonsay’s deserted single track roads.
-First down to The Strand where, when the tide is out, you can walk or drive over to Colonsay’s little sister island, Oronsay.
-Not today though as the tide was in.
-I decided to do a circuit of the island with no obvious destination in mind but then, as I passed the Colonsay Golf Club I spotted the most inviting sandy beach below to my left.
-I had to check this out.
-I had no prior knowledge of this lovely little sheltered beach but what a wonderful surprise.
-Totally deserted and perfectly peaceful, with many small coves, this beach (translated as ‘Bay of the Cold Well’) was a pleasure to walk on.
-A number of slate cairns had been built by visitors over the years and they formed a majestic pattern among the rocks on the far side of the bay.
-I didn’t spend long here, but it was a memorable surprise on what was a fabulous day on Colonsay.
-I loved this little island.
-And I still had time for a hot chocolate and doughnut from The Pantry before the ferry!
+The walk to Kiloran Bay and back has been invigorating, but tiring.
+However, I still have over an hour until the return ferry to Islay, so I jump in the car and go for a drive around Colonsay’s deserted single track roads.
+First I head down to The Strand where, when the tide is out, you can walk or drive over to Colonsay’s little sister island, Oronsay.
+Not today though as the tide is in.
+I decide to do a clockwise circuit of the island with no obvious destination in mind.
+Suddenly, as I pass the Colonsay Golf Club, I spot a small but inviting white sandy beach to my left.
+I have to check this out.
+I have no prior knowledge of this lovely little sheltered beach, but it’s a wonderful surprise.
+I discover later that I’m on Traigh an Tobair Fhuair, which translates as the ‘Bay of the Cold Well’.
+A number of slate cairns form a majestic pattern among the rocks on the far side of the bay.
+I can’t spend long here, but it’s a memorable surprise on what has been a fabulous day on Colonsay.
+I have loved this little island.
+Back at Scalasaig, I still have time for a hot chocolate and doughnut from The Pantry before the ferry!